adam-maj/robotics/README.md

 ### 1. Repurposing Internet Data

 One approach is to try to use the diverse video data available online.
-Many of these videos have sections with humans moving and manipulating objects, which could potentially be used to infer priors on manipulation skills.
+Many of these videos have sections with humans moving and manipulating objects, which could be used to infer priors on manipulation skills.

 [Skild](https://www.skild.ai/) claims to have done this [to achieve impressive generalization results](https://archive.ph/oz6ii).
 But it's likely that this approach can only be used to improve pre-training.